AhmerJdj/odin-recipes/README.md

-This is my first project on "The Odin Project" curr'curriculum.
+This is my first project on "The Odin Project" curriculum.
 It's a bunch of food recipes.